akshatnema/jobie/CONTRIBUTING.md

     $ npm install
 ```
 (To install all the server side dependencies)
-<p>Similarly for the web side use the following commands in the JobiE folder<p>
+<p>Similarly for the front-end side, use the following commands in the JobiE folder<p>

 ```console
     $ cd web